-Use an MPDM to connect an Intuity platform to a switch that is located more than 15 meters (50 feet) away.
-For a local or closely located Intuity platform and switch, use an IDI as described in "Connections through an IDI".
-Figure 1-3 and Figure 1-4 show you the connections for the System 75, DEFINITY G1, G3i, G3r, G3s, and G3vs.
+Use an MPDM to connect a Lucent INTUITY platform to a switch that is located more than 15 meters (50 feet) away.
+For a local or closely located Lucent INTUITY platform and switch, use an IDI as described in "Connections through an IDI" on page 1-5.
+Figure 1-3 and Figure 1-4 show the connections for the System 75, DEFINITY G1, G3i, G3r, G3s, and G3vs.
 Study the diagrams to understand the connections.